In this blog post

 If there are several settings that users are choosing not to use over significant periods of time, you can use this data to reconsider their effectiveness.

-If some display types are being chosen by users more than others, you can use that telemetry data to replicate the success of those displays.
+If some display types are being chosen by users more than others, you can use that data to replicate the success of the displays.
 You could also draw the conclusion that other displays may be less effective, and you could, in turn, limit the selection of display options.

 Methods of input:

 If users have a choice of input modalities, you can use telemetry to examine which ones are the most popular.
-In this way, those that are used less can be marked for improvement.
+In this way, those that are used less can be marked for improvement or replacement.
 Perhaps they’re too hard to use and you should divest resources to support those modalities and use them to support more successful methods of entering information.